Malta: Businessman Yorgen Fenech charged over journalist murder | DW | 30.11.2019

 Fenech will reappear in court within the next 15 days to start the compilation of evidence against him.

-Fenech offered to give evidence against government insiders if he were issued a pardon earlier in the week.
+Fenech had offered to give evidence against government insiders in return for a pardon earlier in the week.
 Prime Minister Joseph Muscat refused to issue a pardon on Friday.

 Caruana Galizia was an investigative journalist who exposed government corruption before her death.
-Her murder and its aftermath has thrown Malta into political chaos.
+Her murder and its aftermath have thrown Malta into political chaos.

-"What we now expect is the prime minister to leave office and to leave parliament,'' said Corinne Vella on Saturday, sister of Caruana Galizia.
+"What we now expect is the prime minister to leave office and to leave Parliament,'' Caruana Galizia's sister Corinne Vella said on Saturday.

 A spokesman for the prime minister said on Saturday that Muscat "has pledged various times he wants to see this case through.
 He will make announcements in due course."
 A resignation date of January 18 has been suggested by some local media.

-Fenech had previously implicated Muscat's chief of staff Keith Schembri, who resigned from his government post earlier this week.
-Schembri was questioned by police but ultimately released as they said they did not have enough evidence to hold him.
+Fenech had previously implicated Muscat's chief of staff, Keith Schembri, who resigned from his government post earlier this week.
+Schembri was questioned by police but was ultimately released, as they said they did not have enough evidence to hold him.

 Two more members of Muscat's Cabinet also stood down earlier this week.